top of page

 Cecilia Stair, MM, MT-BC

-Music Therapist / Private Instructor / Musician
+Music Therapist / Big Ears Community Outreach / Private Instructor / Musician

 Personal Statement